joelTakahashiOlsson/KRN-projects/README.md

 ## Projects:
 - New order sheet for sittnings (in progress, nearly done)
 - New order sheet for lunches (in utero)
+- Recipe bank for Sittnings (in utero)

 ## Future ideas:
-- System for sharing proven recipes & evaluation
+- System for evaluation of Sittnings
 - Scheduling program
-- Complete program for planning of sittnings
 - Web page related